Free Will Baptist Theology

 The Confused Culture

 We certainly live in a time in which ethical concerns about the human body are prevalent.
-Books like Nancy Pearcey’s Love Thy Body: Answering Hard Questions about Life and Sexuality or J. P. Moreland and Scott Rae’s Body and Soul: Human Nature & the Crisis in Ethics, or any number of other books on the subject, are demonstrative of the cultural confusion in which we find ourselves.
+Books like Nancy Pearcey’s Love Thy Body: Answering Hard Questions about Life and Sexuality, J. P. Moreland and Scott Rae’s Body and Soul: Human Nature & the Crisis in Ethics, or any number of other books on the subject, are demonstrative of the cultural confusion in which we find ourselves.
 That said, humanity has always struggled with rightly understanding our own theological anthropology.
-One does not have to go far in the records of Scripture to see that even the Church has struggled to rightly understand what it means to be human.
+One does not have to go far in the Scriptural records to see that even the Church has struggled to rightly understand what it means to be human.
 As Hoekema states, “the church must be concerned about the whole person.”[1]

 One prevalent example is gnostic thinking in the Corinthian church.
 Timothy Tennent notes that Gnostics had a joke that that “the soma is a sema.”[2]
 Or, that “the body is a tomb.”[3]
 Gnostics thought that the body was at best unimportant, or at worst, evil.
 They did not celebrate the goodness and beauty of the human body.
-Looking to the Church at Corinth, one begins to realize that much of their sinful practices are related to poor or sinful understanding of the body.
+Looking to the Church at Corinth, one begins to realize that many of their sinful practices are related to poor or sinful understanding of the body.
 Their sinful eating practices, or their sexual sin, relate to this truncated and twisted teaching of the body.
 They failed to understand that God made our bodies, that our bodies were intended good, and are and will be part of who we are eternally.
-When Paul tells the Corinthians that our entire faith hinges upon Christ’s bodily resurrection, he is doing more than simply giving emphasis to the Gospel.
+When Paul tells the Corinthians that our entire faith hinges upon Christ’s bodily resurrection, he is doing more than simply giving emphasis to the gospel.
 Paul is directly opposing Gnostic teaching on the body.
 Moreover, he argues that we too, who turn from our sins and confess Christ as Lord, will participate in bodily resurrection.
 For Paul, the goodness of the body is not an ancillary doctrine, but central to our immediate faith and our eternal hope.

 We are informed by Scripture how we are to think of and engage with those caught up in a non-Christian view of the human body.
 Nancy Pearcey states, “A biblical worldview grants value and dignity to our identity as male or female.
 Gender theology is rooted in creation theology.
 What God has created has intrinsic value and dignity.”[4]
 There are any number of views of the human body that reject this biblical worldview.
-This includes, but is not limited views that treat the body as a tool to be used for hedonistic pleasure or views that treat the body as not fundamental to one’s fundamental identity.
+This includes, but is not limited to, views that treat the body as a tool to be used for hedonistic pleasure or views that treat the body as not fundamental to one’s fundamental identity.

 While I believe that we should apply this biblical and theological view of the human body to a variety of bioethical issues, I think a prominent one for our particular culture moment is transgenderism.
 Transgenderism generally refers to “an umbrella term that refers to many types of people whose expression of gender, in one way or another, does not match their birth sex.”[5]
 Given that transgenderism has birthed its own subset of academic studies, I tend to treat transgenderism, as I do most “isms” as an ideological viewpoint rather than a mere description.

-What is of particular interest concerning transgenderism is it’s faulty understanding of the relationship between body and soul.
+What is of particular interest concerning transgenderism is its faulty understanding of the relationship between body and soul.
 For one, it disconnects the two.
 Transgenderism very plainly seeks to argue that you are not your body, but instead something else—maybe a mind or soul.
 Interesting enough, transgenderism seems to borrow metaphysical capital.
 That is, transgenderism seems to want to say that there is something immaterial about me that is distinct from my body, and yet it does not, as an ideology, seem to possess the necessary framework to offer anything other than raw materialism.
 As a symptom of the sexual revolution and an extreme personal autonomy, transgenderism seem to want to identity the person with something other than their body, but their biological body is the only ontological reality they possess.
 Thus, whereas Christianity offers an immaterial substance in the soul, but believes the body to also be fundamental to one’s identity, transgenderism denies both, but fails to offer anything to ground identity in.
-Put another way, for transgenderism, if I am not at last in part my body, then what am I?
+Put another way, for transgenderism, if I am not at least in part my body, then what am I?

 Moreover, this view treats the body as a construct—something you or I can change or redefine according to our autonomous self.
 If biological realities, like our bodies, are actually nothing more than social constructions, it makes all the more sense as to why we might now be asking absurd questions like “what is a woman?” or “can men get pregnant?”
 As Pearcey notes, “Reducing sex to a cultural construction is… hugely demeaning to the body.”[6]
 The body because something malleable, not a concrete reality.
 The Christian view, on the other hand, argues that the body is a good gift from a good God.
 Even more, it is not something we can change to suit the will of our sovereign self, but instead is something we are.
 As Christians, we stand upon God’s good design as it relates to who and what we are.